 Senior Assistant District Attorney Mary Anne McCauley, Branch Court Operations

 Branch Court Operations personnel at the Justice Centers, located in Santa Ana, Newport Beach, Laguna Niguel, Fullerton, and Westminster, are responsible for handling misdemeanor cases from the filing stage through trial.
-They also handle all felonies not assigned to specialized units from the filing stage through the preliminary hearing, which is the last hearing before the case is bound over for felony trial.
+They also handle all felonies not assigned to specialized units from the filing stage through the preliminary hearing, which is the last hearing before the case is “bound over” for felony trial.
 The Juvenile Justice Center, located in the City of Orange, handles juvenile offenses committed in the County by persons under the age of 18.
 These offenses include anything that would be classified as a crime if it had been committed by an adult.
 These offenses range from misdemeanors such as petty theft, vandalism, and driving while under the influence up to felonies including drug offenses, robbery, and sexual assault.

 Communities serviced in the Justice Centers